Carolina Herrera

 About

 Carolina Herrera is a scholar working on Virology, Infectious Diseases and Public Health, Environmental and Occupational Health.
-According to data from OpenAlex, Carolina Herrera has authored 97 papers receiving a total of 1.9k indexed citations (citations by other indexed papers that have themselves been cited), including 37 papers in Virology, 34 papers in Infectious Diseases and 27 papers in Public Health, Environmental and Occupational Health.
-Recurrent topics in Carolina Herrera’s work include HIV Research and Treatment (37 papers), Reproductive Biology and Fertility (21 papers) and Prevention and Treatment of HIV/AIDS Infection (19 papers).
-Carolina Herrera is often cited by papers focused on HIV Research and Treatment (37 papers), Reproductive Biology and Fertility (21 papers) and Prevention and Treatment of HIV/AIDS Infection (19 papers).
+According to data from OpenAlex, Carolina Herrera has authored 99 papers receiving a total of 2.0k indexed citations (citations by other indexed papers that have themselves been cited), including 37 papers in Virology, 34 papers in Infectious Diseases and 28 papers in Public Health, Environmental and Occupational Health.
+Recurrent topics in Carolina Herrera’s work include HIV Research and Treatment (37 papers), Reproductive Biology and Fertility (22 papers) and HIV/AIDS Research and Interventions (19 papers).
+Carolina Herrera is often cited by papers focused on HIV Research and Treatment (37 papers), Reproductive Biology and Fertility (22 papers) and HIV/AIDS Research and Interventions (19 papers).
 Carolina Herrera collaborates with scholars based in United Kingdom, United States and Switzerland.
-Carolina Herrera's co-authors include Robin J. Shattock, Rafael Franco, Josefa Mallol, Carmen Lluís, John P. Moore, Martin Cranage, Peter A. Anton, Ian McGowan, Oscar J. Cordero and H. Bollwein and has published in prestigious journals such as Journal of Biological Chemistry, Nature Communications and PLoS ONE.
+Carolina Herrera's co-authors include Robin J. Shattock, Rafael Franco, Josefa Mallol, Carmen Lluís, John P. Moore, Martin Cranage, Ian McGowan, Peter A. Anton, Oscar J. Cordero and H. Bollwein and has published in prestigious journals such as Proceedings of the National Academy of Sciences, Journal of Biological Chemistry and Nature Communications.

 In The Last Decade